jubakong/SwiftUI-Stanford-2021/Lecture Notes/Lecture 5: Properties Layout @ViewBuilder/Readme.md

 4. (and based on that, Container Views choose their own size as per #2 above)
 ```

-HStack and VStack
-- The stack moves on next to  `least flexible`
+HStack and VStack - The stack moves on next to  `least flexible`
 - `Spacer(minLength: CGFloat)`
 - `Divider()` - draws a vertical line
+- `.layoutPriority(Double)`

+List, Form, and OutlineGroup

+ZStack
+- sizes itself to fit its children